2015 Pacific typhoon season: Typhoon Chan-hom (Falcon)

 On June 25, the JTWC started to monitor a weak tropical disturbance embedded in the active ITCZ.
 Convection increased within the system as the JMA and the JTWC upgraded the system to a tropical depression on June 30 while it was located near the island of Kosrae.
 Later that day, the JMA upgraded the depression to a tropical storm and assigned the name Chan-hom.
 Although it was upgraded to a typhoon on July 1, increasing wind shear caused the system to weaken back into a tropical storm as it neared Guam.

 On July 5, as it started to move north then northwest, Chan-hom showed good outflow aloft and low vertical windshear was within the area.
 Both agencies upgraded the storm to a typhoon again on July 6, as an eye developed.
 On July 7, PAGASA had reported that Chan-hom had entered their Area of Responsibility and was assigned the name Falcon.
 With a clear and defined eye and an expanding gale-force winds, both agencies classified Chan-hom as a Category 4 typhoon on July 9, with a 10-minute wind peak of 165 km/h and a minimum pressure of 935 millibars.
 On July 10, Chan-hom further weakened as an eyewall replacement cycle developed with moderate to high vertical windshear as it neared eastern China.
 Chan-hom made landfall southeast of Shanghai later that day.
 Because of cooler waters, Chan-hom weakened below typhoon status.
 During July 12, Chan-hom briefly transitioned into an extratropical cyclone, before it dissipated over North Korea during the next day.

 Ahead of the typhoon's arrival in East China, officials evacuated over 1.1 million people.
-Total economic losses in Zhejiang amounted to ¥5.86 billion (US$943 million).
-Even though Chan-hom didn't affect the Philippines, the typhoon enhanced the southwest monsoon which killed about 16 people and damages of about ₱3.9 million (US$86,000).
+Even though Chan-hom did not affect the Philippines, the typhoon enhanced the southwest monsoon which killed about 16 people and damages of about ₱3.9 million (US$86,000).